julia-dizhak/movie-app/README.md

 open browser to http://localhost:3000

-### Lesson 1: write a React Component
+### Lesson 1: display output with a render method
-Create a React component by ES6 class and by `stateless` function component (no render, no state).
+Create a React component by ES6 class and by `stateless` (no render, no state).

-`JSX` html like syntax - is a preprocessor step that adds XML syntax to JavaScript.
+`JSX` html like syntax - is a preprocessor step that adds XML syntax to JS.
 You can definitely use React without JSX but it makes React a lot more elegant.

-Just like XML (extensible markup language), JSX tags have a tag name, attributes, and children.
-An attribute value is enclosed in quotes, the value is a string.
+Just like XML, JSX tags have a tag name, attributes and children.

-Attribute `ClassName` (class reserved in HTML)
+* Attribute `ClassName` (class reserved in HTML)

-Custom components with a capital letter, native HTML DOM element - by lowercase.
+* Custom components with a capital letter, native DOM elements - by lowercase.

-Props are how we pass data around React.
+* Props are how we pass data around React.

-### Lesson 2: display output in React with a render method.
-How to structure JSX in a React component.
-ReactDOM.render() method return DOM representation of component.
+ReactDOM.render() method return DOM representation of Component.

 ### Lesson 3: set properties on React Components.